tsgates/arch-wiki-markdown/wiki/Software_RAID_and_LVM.md

     $ sgdisk --load-backup=table /dev/sdb
     $ sgdisk --load-backup=table /dev/sdc

+Note: When using this method to clone the partition table of an active drive onto a replacement drive for the same system (e.g. RAID drive replacement), use  sgdisk -G /dev/<newDrive> to re-randomise the UUID of the disk and partitions to ensure they are unique.

 > RAID installation

-After creating the physical partitions, you are ready to setup the /boot, /swap, and / arrays with mdadm.
+After creating the physical partitions, you are ready to setup the /boot, '/swap, and / arrays with mdadm.
 It is an advanced tool for RAID management that will be used to create a /etc/mdadm.conf within the installation environment.